 - In Alaska, RSV seasonality is less predictable, and the duration of RSV activity is often longer than the national average duration

-Infants aged <8 months born during or entering their first RSV season are recommended to receive 1 dose of Beyfortus (50 mg for infants <5 kg and 100 mg for infants ≥5 kg).
+Infants aged <8 months born during or entering their first RSV season are recommended to receive 1 dose of Beyfortus (50 mg for infants <5 kg and 100 mg for infants ≥5 kg) based on maternal vaccine status.

 - Providers should target administration shortly before the start of the season for infants aged <8 months born before their first RSV season